AC

 What is BPC-157?

-BPC-157 (Body Protection Compound-157) is a synthetic 15-amino acid peptide derived from a protein found in human gastric juice.
-It is researched for its ability to accelerate healing of tendons, ligaments, muscles, and joints by promoting angiogenesis — the formation of new blood vessels in poorly vascularized injured tissue.
-This makes it especially effective for tendon and ligament injuries that heal slowly due to poor blood supply.
+BPC-157 (Body Protection Compound-157) is a synthetic peptide researched for its potential to support healing of tendons, ligaments, muscles, and joints, primarily by promoting angiogenesis — the formation of new blood vessels in poorly vascularized injured tissue.
+It is studied as a recovery adjunct for soft tissue injuries that heal slowly.
+BPC-157 is not FDA-approved and is available only through a licensed prescriber.

 Can BPC-157 be combined with physical therapy?